Send a video by link with in-browser playback

 1. 01

-MP4, WebM, or MOV as you usually export.
-Check size against your send cap (up to 200 GB on the right plan).
+Select an MP4, WebM or MOV file.
+Check size against your send limit (up to 200 GB on the right plan).
+You can send multiple videos in one transfer.

 2. 02